TAL Education Group (TAL) stock is nearly perfect except the valuation - The Dwinnex

-TAL Education Group (NYSE: TAL) closed the day trading at $5.84 down -2.50% from the previous closing price of $5.99.
-In other words, the price has decreased by -$0.15 from its previous closing price.
-On the day, 3713193 shares were traded.
-TAL stock price reached its highest trading level at $5.93 during the session, while it also had its lowest trading level at $5.77.
+The closing price of TAL Education Group (NYSE: TAL) was $5.26 for the day, down -8.52% from the previous closing price of $5.75.
+In other words, the price has decreased by -$0.49 from its previous closing price.
+On the day, 9183134 shares were traded.
+TAL stock price reached its highest trading level at $5.60 during the session, while it also had its lowest trading level at $5.14.

 Sponsored